 (E) the violation of the pH limit by more than one standard unit

 Such report shall contain at least the information required to be recorded under Section 5(d)(2) of this general permit and must be submitted within twenty (20) days of becoming aware of the non-compliance which triggered the report.
-Such certified report shall be sent to the POTW Authority.
+Such certified report shall be sent to the POTW Authority and the commissioner.

-(5) Within sixty (60) days after the deadline for submitting the report specified in Section 5(d)(4) above, the permittee shall submit to the POTW Authority the following certification signed by a Qualified Professional Engineer licensed to practice in Connecticut or a Qualified Certified Hazardous Materials Manager:
+(5) Within sixty (60) days after the deadline for submitting the report specified in Section 5(d)(4) above, the permittee shall submit to the POTW Authority and the commissioner the following certification signed by a Qualified Professional Engineer licensed to practice in Connecticut or a Qualified Certified Hazardous Materials Manager:

 “I certify that in my professional judgment, based on reasonable investigation, including my inquiry of those individuals responsible for obtaining information pursuant to section 5(d)(4) of the General Permit for Miscellaneous Discharges of Sewer Compatible Wastewater that all discharge(s) which are maintained on the site referenced herein, and which are covered under the general permit comply with all conditions of said general permit, including but not limited to all effluent limits in Section 5(a) of such general permit, and proper operation and maintenance of any systems installed to treat such discharge(s) will insure that all effluent limits and other conditions in such general permit are met, or if there is no treatment system for such discharge(s), that the discharge(s) will meet all effluent limits and conditions of such general permit without treatment.
 This certification is based in part on my review of analyses of a minimum of three effluent samples collected, preserved, handled and analyzed in accordance with 40 CFR 136, which samples were representative of the discharge during standard operating conditions, were taken in the previous year, at least one week apart, and were of the type(s) specified in Section 5 of said general permit, and were analyzed for the parameters specified in Section 5 of said general permit.
 I understand that a false statement made in this report, including all attachments thereto, or in this certification may, pursuant to section 22a-6 of the General Statutes, be punishable as a criminal offense under section 53a-157b of the General Statutes, and may also be punishable under section 22a-438 of the General Statutes and any other applicable law.”